For our visitors

 See our Local Dining page for more information.

-Daufuskie boasts wonderful and unique artisan studios, an eclectic General Store, fun items at the Daufuskie Rum Company and Wine & Woodworks, and more.
+Daufuskie boasts wonderful and unique artisan studios (especially Daufuskie Blues, the Iron Fish Art Gallery, and Daufuskie Soap), two eclectic General Stores, fun items at the Daufuskie Rum Company and Wine & Woodworks, and more.
 See our Shopping page for more information.

-Aside from the historical Mt Carmel Baptist Church (now part of the Daufuskie Island Museum), Daufuskie has one non-denominational church, the historic First Union African Baptist Church, located at the intersection of Church Road and School Road.
+Aside from the historical Mt Carmel Baptist Church (now part of the Daufuskie Island Museum), Daufuskie has one non-denominational church, the historic First Union African Baptist Church, located at the intersection at Church Road and School Road.
 Services are at 10:00 am every Sunday, vacation wear is acceptable, and visitors are warmly welcomed.
-For more information: See the church website for more information: .

 Your DRG vacation home includes the following: